Testosterone’s Role in Erectile Function

 Testosterone is often thought of as the puppetmaster of everything sex-related.
-If your erections have gotten a little limper than you’d like, it makes sense you might be wondering if low T (hypogonadism) is pulling the strings.
+If your erections have gotten a little limper than you’d like, it makes sense you might be wondering if low testosterone (hypogonadism) is pulling the strings.

 About the Experts